coryleeio/SP2/README.md

 ## What is this?
 A top down sprite based multiplayer spaceship game with authoratative physics written exclusively in Javascript.
-Also includes a simple master server, which supports anonymous play in addition to log in via google.
+Also includes a simple master server, which supports anonymous play in addition to authentication via google.

 Gameplay is implemented using an entity component system that is shared between the server and client.